yazzou/wordpress-toolbox/README.md

 }
 ```

-A couple of things to be mindful about: we only alter queries that happen on the user-facing interface (we check for `is_admin()` and return early), and only on the main query (the check for `is_main_query()`), because the [`pre_get_posts` hook](https://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts) gets triggered for _all_ the queries happening for the request and not doing these checks might have unintended consequences, like breaking the pagination in the admin interface, or hindering performance.
+A couple of things to be mindful about: we only alter queries that happen on the user-facing interface (we check for `is_admin()` and return early), and only on the main query (the check for `$query->is_main_query()`), because the [`pre_get_posts` hook](https://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts) gets triggered for _all_ the queries happening for the request and not doing these checks might have unintended consequences, like breaking the pagination in the admin interface, or hindering performance.

 #### Laying out posts in a grid using Twig